 26 July 1933: Battersea Power Station came on line supplying a more reliable electrical supply to London.

 26 July 1947: Alf Calverley sold to Preston NE.
 Calverley played 10 of the last 11 games of the season for Arsenal, at outside left, starting with Arsenal 4 Preston North End 1 on 15 March 1947

 26 July 1950: Dave Bowen joined from Northampton for £1000.
 He had been spotted as a player of potential by the son of the Arsenal manager of the day, as both he and Dave Bowen were doing their National Service.

-26 July 1973: After all the hope and hype Peter Marinello was sold to Portsmouth for £80,000 having never reached the potential he was believed to have.
+26 July 1973: After all the hope and hype Peter Marinello was sold to Portsmouth for £80,000 having never reached the potential he was believed by Berie Mee to have.

 26 July 1977: Last game for George Armstrong in a friendly v Red Star Belgrade.
-He retired from football in 1979 having become Arsenal’s top player for appearances – 621 – before O’Leary and Adams came along.
+He retired from football in 1979 having become Arsenal’s top player for appearances – 621 – a record that was eventually beaten by O’Leary and Adams.

 26 July 1984: Paul Merson signed apprenticeship forms, and played his first games for the first team in 1986/7 (seven games and 3 goals) before moving on loan to Brentford.